thestelllar/thestelllar_blog/_posts/2024-01-07-From-The-Vault.md

 # og_image: /assets/img/content/Meet_The_Characters.svg
 ---

-Hi from the other side of 2024.
+Greetings from the other side of 2024!
 As promised, I’m back this week.
 I don’t have much planned for today other than sharing two of my old poems that I’d written for my college magazine — Just Another Magazine (JAM).
 JAM was one of the best things that had happened to me during my college life.
-Though, I can’t say if my feelings were reciprocated XD.
+However, I can't ascertain if my feelings were reciprocated XD.
 There’s some story about how and when our paths intertwined.
-I’ll leave it for some other day, after all it’s a weekly business that I’ve got myself into.
+I’ll leave it for some other day, after all it’s a weekly business that I’ve gotten myself into.
 <br><br>
 The first poem — The Endgame, is pretty close to my heart.
 It was my first attempt at poetry and one that made me realize that writing might just be my thing.
 I can’t take full credit for the poem.
 It was one of my seniors who helped me polish the initial draft.
 So, thanks for that!
 <br><br>